 Creating a code on Supercode is easy and takes seconds.
 Choose the type, the link or the content to include and click on save when you are ready.

 Design the QR code to match your branding guidelines and make your code attractive for customers.

 Add customizable categories for new folders in the Supercode dashboard.
 Or, add your new QR code to a preexisting folder, both of which you can share with your marketing and management teams.

 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Put the code on any place clients and colleagues can receive necessary information such as business cards, lobbies, flyers, coffee mugs, banners, and displays.
+Print the QR code on any place clients and colleagues can receive necessary information such as business cards, lobbies, flyers, coffee mugs, banners, and displays.

-Track every scanned code on the Supercode dashboard for your campaign so you may collect feedback and measure the success of each QR code.
+Track QR codes on the Supercode dashboard for your campaign so you may collect feedback and measure the success of each QR code.

 Learn how to create QR codes in bulk with Supercode's QR code generator here.

 For contact information sent straight to the input field in the contacts of your phone, use a Supercode vCard QR code.
 Planet10Tech has a beautifully designed QR code business card for direct contact information.